kzk/jemalloc-rb/README.md

 jemalloc is a malloc(3) implementation, originally developed by Jason Evans. jemalloc handles small object better than other allocators so usually gives better performance and memory usage to Ruby programs.

-# Why je?
+# Why jemalloc?

 Installing jemalloc separately from Ruby is pain in some cases (e.g. Heroku, EngineYard, etc). `je` gem contains jemalloc itself within a gem, and enables instant jemalloc ingection in a really easy way: install `je` gem, and launch your app with `je` command.

 # Install

-Install `je` gem in your application.
-For [bundler](http://gembundler.com/) based application, please add the following line into your Gemfile, and and install `je` by `bundle install`.
+Install `jemalloc` gem in your application.
+For [bundler](http://gembundler.com/) based application, please add the following line into your Gemfile, and and install `jemalloc` by `bundle install`.

-    gem 'je'
+    gem 'jemalloc'

 # Usage